Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

 8. Click the *Event* drop-down list and select the appropriate option.
 The following options are available:
   - **After creation**
-  Select this option if you want the model to initiate the action after being created.
+  Select this option to initiate the workflow action after the model has being created.
 This option is preselected by default.
   - **After saving**
-  Select this option if you want the model to initiate the action after being saved.
+  Select this option to initiate the workflow action after the model has being saved.

 9. Click the *Condition fulfillment* drop-down list and select the appropriate option.
 The following options are available:
   - **If any is met**